OmarShawky1/ACU/README.md

       1. Find tutors for the entire right side of the aforementioned Mind Map.
       2. Ask mentors.
       3. Have access to a single channel, called life-after-grad, that provides help in everything on the left side of the aforementioned Mind Map.
    3. **IMPORTANT NOTE**: All the benefits are limited.
 For example, people asking questions in Princeton Algorithms Part 1 Week 6 will help people in Week 5, and the hierarchy goes on.
 The student receives a single warning if they do not offer help as they were helped.
 The second time, he is banned.
-Reason in [Members Explanation](./ACU-Mind-Map-Explanation.md#members).
+(Reason in [Members Explanation](./ACU-Mind-Map-Explanation.md#members))
 2. Trusted (@Trusted):
    1. Who are @Trusted?
 People supporting the community.
 They are nominated by 2+ @Trusted.
    2. What are their benefits?